Frances Metcalfe first learnt to read music at the age of four. She is now a retired peripatetic music teacher specialising in the violin.

-But read on and see if you now any of these little nuggets about Stradivari's fascinating instruments.
+But read on and see if you know any of these little nuggets about Stradivari's fascinating instruments.

 Not Just Violins!

-Probably the most famous cello in existence is the 'Davidov,' once owned by Jacqeline du Pre and now by Yo Yo Ma.
+Probably the most famous cello in existence is the 'Davidov,' once owned by Jacqeline du Pre and now owned by Yo-Yo Ma.

 Stradivarius: Man of Mystery